whot/libratbag/doc/dbus.rst

 .. attribute:: Name

         :type: s
-        :flags: read-write, mutable
+        :flags: read-write, mutable, optional

         The name of this profile.
-If the name is the empty string, the profile name cannot be changed.
+If this property is missing, the profile name cannot be changed.

 .. attribute:: Disabled

         :type: b
-        :flags: read-write, mutable
+        :flags: read-write, mutable, optional

         True if this is the profile is disabled, false otherwise.
+If this property is missing, the device does not support disabling profiles and all profiles should be assumed to be enabled.

         Note that a disabled profile might not have correct bindings, so it's a good thing to rebind everything before calling